 Superfetch 100% disk usage [SOLVED]

 Many Windows users have reported problems with a service called Superfetch.
 What usually happens is the Superfetch service is causing that their disk usage stays at 100% in Task Manager.
 If you’re experiencing this problem, don’t worry.
-You’re not the only one… and you should be able to fix it quiet easy using the solution below.
+You’re not the only one… and you should be able to fix it quite easily using the solution below.

 What is Superfetch?